Mandowwow/Nora/README.md

-Nora is a 2D roguelite/dungeon crawler
+Nora is a 2D roguelite
 with randomly selected levels.
 (currently still in development)